jpulse-net/jpulse-framework/docs/installed-plugins/README.md

-# jPulse Framework / Docs / Installed Plugins / Overview v1.2.6
+# jPulse Docs / Installed Plugins / Overview v1.2.6

 This directory contains documentation for all installed jPulse plugins.